Roland Berger advises companies on industrial goods and services, combining outstanding industry expertise and excellent technical know-how.

 Unlocking the Data Center opportunity in KSA

-Why is KSA poised to dominate the Middle East as a global Data Center Hub?
+Why is KSA poised to emerge as a global data center hub?

 As the backbone of the digital economy, data centers are rapidly becoming one of the most critical infrastructure elements of the 21st century.
 Similar to electricity and gas infrastructure and fiber and wireless telecom networks, data centers are now considered vital infrastructure due to their role in powering our digital world.
 Furthermore, their ability to store critical data within national borders is paramount for ensuring data sovereignty and security.